Thinking Skills Mock Test 6: 2026 NSW Selective Format

 Question

-Ava, Bo and Cal each have 20 marbles.
-They take turns: showing an even number means give that many to each of the other two; odd means receive that many from each.
+Ava, Bo and Cal each start with 20 marbles.
+They take turns spinning a wheel that can land on 1, 2, 3 or 4.
+If the number is even, that player gives that many marbles to each of the other two.
+If the number is odd, that player receives that many marbles from each of the other two.
 Ava spins 4.
 Bo spins 3.
-If they end with 8, 29 and 23 respectively (Ava, Bo, Cal), what did Cal spin?
+If they end with 8, 29 and 23 marbles respectively (Ava, Bo, Cal), what did Cal spin?

 Options